lussierc/boscoPL/writing/report.md

 Once we completed creating our grammar, we wrote a sample program for the Bosco language to get a general idea of how it would function.
 This first sample program, entitled `basicSyntax.bsco` included loops, functions, and variable declarations.
-With this it included some simple mathematical operations on these variables and `speak` statements to print output to the terminal.
+With this, it included some simple mathematical operations on these variables and `speak` statements to print output to the terminal.

 After finalizing our grammar and writing a sample program, we began the implementation portion of our project.
 This involved implementing a scanner and parser for our new Bosco language to use with our created sample programs.
 To start, we began by determining which language to use for the implementation of our scanner and parser.
-Eventually we decided to use Python along with PLY (a tool for easier scanning/parsing), as two of the group members had not used Python for their compiler project and were interested in learning more.
+Eventually, we decided to use Python along with PLY (a tool for easier scanning/parsing), as two of the group members had not used Python for their compiler project and were interested in learning more.
 We first began by defining our reserved keywords and tokens within the Python program.
 We